mpfi-dsp/GoldInAndOut/README.md

 2) Code the actual analysis

-Add a python file to the `workflows/` directory containing the workflow or macro you'd like to add to the GUI.
+Add a python file to the `workflows/` directory containing the workflow or macro you'd like to add to the GIO GUI.
 Ideally, this is in the format `<WorkflowName>.py`.

 Your file should contain at minimum a "run" method that takes in the real and random coordinate lists (in the format `List[Tuple[float, float]]`) (and optionally the progress bar event emitter `pyqtSignal`), performs your analysis math, and returns two pandas dataframes (one for real, one for random).
 You can also take the image, mask, or csv files, or any other custom parameters you require.